alex-mous/PrinterPi/README.md

 ### Client Setup
 #### Install the host program
-First, download a copy of the Github code and place it in a safe location.
+First, download a copy of the GitHub code and place it in a safe location.
 ___Note: you will need to do the following operations on each client computer you would like to use with the printer.___
 Put the IP address from the Raspberry Pi in IP_ADDRESS.txt in the Host folder.
 You will then also need to compile the Java files.
 Please note that you will need Java installed on your computer.
 After that is complete, run the installer.bat file.
 This will add a value to the registry that allows the Chrome Extension to communicate the ThermalPrinterClient program.